Keeping businesses connected.

 Now more than ever, companies need skilled network administrators to prepare and maintain an increasingly complicated system of networks that keep businesses running.

-In the SUNY Morrisville Bachelor of Technology (B. Tech.) degree program in information technology: network administration, you will work with the latest versions of area networks, virtual private networks, intranets and the internet.
+In the SUNY Morrisville Bachelor of Technology (B. Tech.) degree program in network administration, you will work with the latest versions of area networks, virtual private networks, intranets and the internet.

 For coursework, Morrisville’s Computer Information Technology (CIT) Department provides you with Microsoft platform, servers and developer tools software such as Visual Studio, Microsoft Project, Microsoft Visio and versions of Windows server through its membership in the Microsoft Azure Dev Tools for Teaching.
 Not only do you get to use this software during your studies, but you can keep it upon completion of the program.